Heating, ventilation, and air conditioning: Air filtration and cleaning

 Air cleaning and filtration removes particles, contaminants, vapors and gases from the air.
 The filtered and cleaned air then is used in heating, ventilation, and air conditioning.
-Air cleaning and filtration should be taken in account when protecting our building environments.
-If present, contaminants can come out from the HVAC systems if not removed or filtered properly.

 Clean air delivery rate (CADR) is the amount of clean air an air cleaner provides to a room or space.
 When determining CADR, the amount of airflow in a space is taken into account.
 For example, an air cleaner with a flow rate of 30 m3 per minute and an efficiency of 50% has a CADR of 15 m3 per minute.
-Along with CADR, filtration performance is very important when it comes to the air in our indoor environment.
+Filtration performance determines the fraction of airborne particles, including allergens, bacteria, and fine particulate matter, removed from recirculated air.
 This depends on the size of the particle or fiber, the filter packing density and depth, and the airflow rate.

 Industry and standards

-The HVAC industry is a worldwide enterprise, with roles including operation and maintenance, system design and construction, equipment manufacturing and sales, and in education and research.
-The HVAC industry was historically regulated by the manufacturers of HVAC equipment, but regulating and standards organizations such as HARDI (Heating, Air-conditioning and Refrigeration Distributors International), ASHRAE, SMACNA, ACCA (Air Conditioning Contractors of America), Uniform Mechanical Code, International Mechanical Code, and AMCA have been established to support the industry and encourage high standards and achievement.
-(UL as an omnibus agency is not specific to the HVAC industry.)
+The HVAC industry includes equipment manufacturing, system design, installation, operation, maintenance, sales, education, and research.
+The HVAC industry was historically regulated by the manufacturers of HVAC equipment, but regulating and standards organizations such as HARDI (Heating, Air-conditioning and Refrigeration Distributors International), ASHRAE, SMACNA, ACCA (Air Conditioning Contractors of America), Uniform Mechanical Code, International Mechanical Code, and AMCA have been established to support the industry.
+UL is an omnibus agency and is not specific to the HVAC industry.

-The starting point in carrying out an estimate both for cooling and heating depends on the exterior climate and interior specified conditions.
-However, before taking up the heat load calculation, it is necessary to find fresh air requirements for each area in detail, as pressurization is an important consideration.